ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

 <!--TODO: Replace all references to "VDA", "Developer Application", and "Developer App" with "Veritone Developer"-->

 # Automate Studio Flow Bounties
+Below you will find a wishlist of Automate flows that we, at Veritone, hope to have 3rd party developers help us build.
+In order to incentivize building these flows, we have placed bounties on them.
+For each flow a developer creates, the specified bounty will be paid out.
 <style>
     div.featureBox {
         -webkit-box-shadow: -2px 2px 6px 3px rgba(207,208,209,1);